Orders of Examination

 Order of Examination Court Hearing:

-When the examination is concluded, the parties are released and no further appearance is required.
+When the examination is concluded, the parties will be released and no further appearance will be required.

 Continuances:

 The court requires a $20.00 fee for all continued hearings.
-This fee must be paid in Room 102 and the receipt shown to the clerk of the designated Order of Examination department.
+This fee must be paid and the receipt shown to the clerk of the designated Order of Examination department.

 An Order of Examination can be continued pursuant to stipulation as follows:

-If service of the judgment debtor has not been accomplished, the court will not continue the matter and a new application shall be submitted for processing.
+If service of the judgment debtor has not been accomplished, the court will not continue the matter.
+A new application with the appropriate fees must be submitted for processing.

 Failure to Appear at Order of Examination: